Sviatobor-ai/blog-backend/docs/GENERATION_REFACTOR_MAP.md

 1) `create_article` in `app/main.py` mixes HTTP concerns with orchestration (transcript fetch, OpenAI calls, persistence); extracting a service-layer coordinator would make routing thinner without changing behavior.
 2) The OpenAI assistant prompt assembly (`_compose_generation_brief` + `_build_system_instructions` in `app/services/__init__.py`) could be exposed as reusable helpers so both standard and transcript generators share a single builder.
 3) `prepare_document_for_publication` currently takes a DB session only for slug uniqueness checks; decoupling slug/SEO normalization from DB writes would let CLI/admin flows reuse the logic before persistence.
-4) `document_from_post` in `app/main.py` re-normalizes missing fields; moving it beside `article_publication` would centralize the canonical post→document conversion for reuse by enhancers or exports.
+4) `document_from_post` in `app/services/article_publication.py` re-normalizes missing fields (moved from `app/main.py`) to centralize the canonical post→document conversion for reuse by enhancers or exports.
 5) `ArticleEnhancer.enhance_post` handles both research and writer orchestration; introducing a separable “research step” (already encapsulated by `ParallelDeepSearchClient.search`) would allow optional precomputation or caching without altering the writer contract.
 6) Citation merging logic (`_merge_single_citation` vs replacement in `app/enhancer/pipeline.py`) is currently private; surfacing a pure helper would enable consistent handling in future routes or background tasks.
 7) `EnhancementWriter._build_user_prompt` in `app/enhancer/writer.py` builds strings from dicts; extracting a structured prompt builder would make it easier to pass enriched research context while keeping the same OpenAI call.